Kristian Lindström

-Kristian Lindström (born 4 November 1989) is a Swedish curler and coach, originally from Uppsala.
+Kristian Lindström (born 4 November 1989) is a Swedish curler and coach, originally from Östersund.

 Career

 Juniors

 As a junior curler, Lindström played in three World Junior Curling Championships.
 His first was the 2007 World Junior Curling Championships playing alternate for the Niklas Edin team which won a silver medal at the event.
 Lindström then played in the 2009 World Junior Curling Championships throwing last stones for Oskar Eriksson's team.
 The team finished in fourth place after losing to the United States in both the playoffs and the bronze medal game.
 The Eriksson rink would return to the World Juniors in 2011 with Lindström continuing to throw last stones.
 The team ran through the round robin in first place, with just one loss before winning both of their playoff games, including the final against Switzerland's Peter de Cruz.
 Lindström was also a member of the Eriksson rink (this time as third) at the 2013 Winter Universiade where they won a gold medal.